 Reflect on Cambodia's recent history with a visit to the Tuol Sleng Museum, where you will learn about the suffering of the Khmer people under the brutal Khmer Rouge regime of the 1970s.
 The visit to the Tuol Sleng Museum involves 1 hour on foot.
 This museum is also the site of the former S21 prison used by the Khmer Rouge and commemorates the atrocities that occurred here during the regime of Pol Pot.
-Today, these Killing Fields are a memorial site for quiet reflection.
+Today, these fields are a memorial site for quiet reflection.

-The visit is educational but can be emotional; you will be given time to explore on your own.
+These visits are educational but can be emotional; you will be given time to explore on your own.

 Afterwards, return to Phnom Penh for lunch before a visit to the city's hilltop temple, Wat Phnom.

-You may like to visit the Central Market to browse shops or enjoy a stroll along the riverfront before dinner at a local restaurant this evening.
+Afterwards, you may like to visit the Central or Russian Markets to shop or enjoy a stroll along the riverfront before dinner.